 In economic terms, most important countries of the region for Austria are Ukraine and Kazakhstan.

-Ukraine has traditionally been Austria's second most important trading partner in the region, with exports reaching 665.6 million Euros (2024) and imports amounting to 810.2 million Euros (2024) with a slight rise in exports by +8.1 percent and a moderate decline in imports by -12.8 percent.
-In the first trimester (January to April) of 2025, Austria’s exports rose by +11.9 percent to 242 million Euros, while imports decreased by -20.7 percent to 262.8 million Euros.
+Ukraine has traditionally been Austria's second most important trading partner in the region, with exports reaching 777 million Euros in 2025 and imports amounting to 730 million Euros in 2025 with a rise in exports by +17 percent and a moderate decline in imports by -10 percent.

 Before Russia’s war, Austria ranked sixth among foreign investors in Ukraine.
 Most of the some 200 Austrian companies engaged in Ukraine have maintained their activities in the country, notwithstanding challenging conditions.
 Recovery and reconstruction hold potential for Austrian companies.

 In Central Asia, Kazakhstan is Austria's most important trading partner.
 The country is Austria’s top supplier of crude oil.
-Statistik Austria data show a rise in imports by +46 percent to 2.55 billion Euros and a slight export growth by +0.6 percent to 298.7 million Euros in 2024.
-In the first trimester of 2025 (January to April), imports grew by +2.2 percent to 878.5 million Euros, while exports grew by +4 percent to 104.5 million Euros.
-Crude oil accounted for nearly 99 percent of imports in 2024 - in the first trimester of 2025, 98.6 percent to be precise.
+Statistik Austria data show a decrease in imports by -7 percent to 2.36 billion Euros and a slight export growth by +9 percent to 327 million Euros in 2025.
+Crude oil accounted for nearly 99 percent of imports in 2025.